 7. Embark Breed Identification Kit DNA Test

-- 400+ breeds screened: Industry-leading breed identification
+- 400+ breeds screened: Uses advanced genotyping for precise breed breakdown.

-- Relative finder tool
+- Relative finder feature

-- Fast results
+- Fast result turnaround

-- Dedicated customer support
+- Veterinary support available

 - No health screening

-8. Fox Chapel Meet the Breeds, 5th Edition
+8. Fox Chapel Meet the Breeds 5th Edition

-- Quick breed summaries
+- Quick breed comparisons

-- Easy to browse
+- Easy to carry

 9. DK My Book of Dogs and Puppies